Meta and unions: United States

-Full time employees are not currently unionized, although some contractors indirectly employed by Meta are.
-In April 2024, the NLRB ruled that Meta had unlawfully restricted employees right to organize, including "non-disparagement and confidentiality restrictions (that) prohibited former employees from raising workplace concerns with co-workers, labor organizations, or the public, preventing them from finding support when dealing with labor disputes.
-These restrictions would also apply even if former employees' statements were truthful."
-As part of that ruling, "Meta must also distribute a notice to employees informing them of their right to unionize under the National Labor Relations Act, and stating that the company will not interfere with such organization."

-Some contractors employed by Meta working onsite including security guards, janitors, bus drivers and culinary staff are unionized.
+Meta employees are not unionized.
+Subcontractors indirectly employed by Meta including security guards, janitors, bus drivers and culinary staff are largely unionized.
 Previous efforts to unionize content moderators and mail room sorters were unsuccessful.

 Culinary and cafeteria staff employed by FlagShip, serve Facebook offices in Menlo Park, Fremont, Seattle and New York City.
 At Facebook's headquarter in Menlo Park, 500 cafeteria workers voted to unionize with UNITE HERE union in 2017.
 Facebook contracts multiple IT outsourcing providers including Accenture, Cognizant, TaskUs, and Wipro to provide hundreds of content moderators within the United States.
 With the support of Campaign to Organize Digital Employees (Communications Workers of America), moderators at Wipro organized in 2020 for better working conditions including pay-parity with employees of Facebook.
 Workers left due to alleged retaliation.
 In the smallest NLRB election at Meta, 46 mail room sorters employed by Canon Production Printing (Canon Inc. subsidiary) voted in April 2022 whether to affiliate with Teamsters union.
 46 workers voted, 23 in favor and 23 against.
 In October, the NLRB ruled that the election was not successful.